ESMValGroup/ESMValTool/CONTRIBUTING.md

   - If you want to use Julia diagnostics, run `julia esmvaltool/install/Julia/setup.jl` to install the Julia dependences.
   - Test that your installation was succesful by running `esmvaltool -h`.
   - If you log into a cluster or other device via `ssh` and your origin machine sends the `locale` environment via the `ssh` connection, make sure the environment is set correctly, specifically `LANG` and `LC_ALL` are set correctly (for GB English UTF-8 encoding these variables must be set to `en_GB.UTF-8`; you can set them by adding `export LANG=en_GB.UTF-8` and `export LC_ALL=en_GB.UTF-8` in your origin or login machines' `.profile`)

+## Using the development version of the ESMValTool Core package
+If you need the latest developments of the ESMValTool Core package, you can install that into the same conda environment:
+  - Clone the ESMValTool Core github repository: `git clone git@github.com:ESMValGroup/ESMValCore`)
+  - Go to the esmvalcore directory: `cd ESMValCore`
+  - Update the esmvaltool conda environment `conda env update --name esmvaltool --file environment.yml`
+  - Activate the esmvaltool environment: `conda activate esmvaltool`
+  - Install `esmvalcore` in development mode: `pip install -e '.[develop]'`.

 ## Running tests
 Go to the directory where the repository is cloned and run `python setup.py test --installation`.
 Tests will also be run automatically by [CircleCI](https://circleci.com/gh/ESMValGroup/ESMValTool).